ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ## Ticket 10 — DLP Policy Blocking Legitimate Email

-**Scenario:** Company leadership requests a policy to prevent financial information — credit card and bank account numbers — from being sent to anyone outside the organization, following a general push to tighten data handling practices.
+**Scenario:** Company leadership requests a policy to prevent financial information (credit card and bank account numbers) from being sent to anyone outside the organization, following a general push to tighten data handling practices.

 ### Part 1: Build the Policy